-Once inside the cancer cell, TLD-1433, when light activated, produces a violent form of oxygen, known as singlet oxygen and Reactive Oxygen Species (“ROS”), that is able to effectively destroy the cancer cell from the inside out through oxidative stress, leading to a natural cell death, known as apoptosis.
+Once inside the cancer cell, TLD-1433, when light activated, produces a violent form of oxygen, known as singlet oxygen and Reactive Oxygen Species (“ROS”), that is able to effectively destroy the cancer cell from the inside out through oxidative stress, leading to a Immunogenic Cell Death ("ICD").

 According to Theralase’s® Canadian patent’s claims, Rutherrin® possesses one or all of the following characteristics:

-- b) increased efficacy at wavelengths less than, equal to or longer than 600 nm;
+- increased efficacy at wavelengths less than, equal to or longer than 600 nm;

-- d) increased PDT effect under hypoxic or non-hypoxic conditions;
+- increased PDT effect under hypoxic or non-hypoxic conditions;

 These countries account for approximately 65% of the world’s Gross Domestic Product (“GDP”) (2015 statistics).
 If and when these patents are granted, it will allow Theralase® to fully commercialize and protect the Rutherrin® technology in these major healthcare markets.